 - It offers a lightweight container that can be triggered without using web server software.

 - It supports both annotation and XML based configuration.

-Last in the list is Vaadin, which is an open-source modern web framework that helps Java developers to build great user experience with minimal effort.
+Last on the list is Vaadin, which is an open-source modern web framework that helps Java developers to build a great user experience with minimal effort.
 This framework includes a library of UI components that are designed to work on both desktop and mobile.
 It allows the user to write UI in pure 100% Java without using HTML, CSS, and JS.

 Vaadin provides access to the DOM directly from Java Virtual Machine(JVM).
 Its apps run on the server and maintain all the communications secured automatically.
 With the help of a robust Java ecosystem, Vaadin works with libraries, IDEs, and tools.

 - Vaadin provides an opportunity to bind the data using MVP or MVC.

 - It offers many layouts, components, and listeners compared to any conventional web technologies.

 - It supports JVM languages such as scala and kotlin.

 - It provides high developer productivity and rapid development.

 On a final note, I would like to conclude with these Top 14 Java frameworks.
 Each framework has unique benefits to meet the requirements of a developer to build a user-friendly web or mobile application.
 Choosing the most suitable framework provides the most effective results.
 If you have any framework to add, I’d be happy to read it in the comments below.